isakosntnu/TDT4240/README.md

 Once the project has been opened and Gradle has finished syncing, Android Studio will automatically index the project and make it ready for compilation.
 To compile the project:
 1. Open Android Studio
 2. Click Build > Make Project in the top menu

-Android Studio will compile the code and check for any errors.
+It also may be necessary to provide your own SDK path in the local.properties file Android Studio will compile the code and check for any errors.
 No additional terminal commands are necessary, as all compilation is handled by the IDE.

 ### Running the App
 To run DrawGuess on an Android emulator: